Malaria in infants

 - use of long-lasting insecticidal nets (LLINs);

-- intermittent preventive therapy for infants (IPTi) in areas of moderate to high transmission in sub-Saharan Africa;
+- intermittent preventive therapy with sulphadoxine-pyrimethamine for infants (IPTi) in areas of moderate to high transmission in sub-Saharan Africa;

 - prompt diagnosis and effective treatment of malaria infections.

-- WHO policy recommendation on intermittent preventive treatment during infancy with sulphadoxine-pyrimethamine (SP-IPTi) for Plasmodium falciparum malaria control in Africa (2010)
+- Intermittent preventive treatment during infancy with sulphadoxine-pyrimethamine (SP-IPTi) for Plasmodium falciparum malaria control in Africa